 Of course ideally you’d get all the amino acids you need to replenish your collagen levels from your diet.
 But unless you want to sit down to a bowl of bone broth every day, there’s every chance you’re missing out on vital nutrients that can keep your bones, joints and skin healthy.
-That’s where collagen protein powder supplements can step in to fill the gap.
+That’s where collagen protein powder supplements such as Skinful can step in to fill the gap.

 What is collagen powder and where does it come from?

 Collagen peptides, hydrolyzed collagen and collagen protein powder are all different names for the same thing.
 It’s all animal or fish collagen that’s been treated to break down the amino acids into smaller molecules that your body can absorb.

 Collagen protein powders are made from the hide and connective tissues of large mammals like cows or in the case of marine collagen powder, from the skin and scales of fish.
 Because the collagen molecule is too big and sturdy to be digested and absorbed by the bloodstream, it has to be ‘hydrolyzed’ using enzymes and high-pressure steam.